 This is a potential option, though it is for locals only, and non citizens would be unlikely to benefit from such a dating initiative.

 There do exists different types of dating agencies locally.

 Some of them specialize in speed dating, which is group events.
-These are definitely evolving to virtual events due to the current world situation in 2020.

 There are also some agencies in Singapore which are one to one matchmaking agency Singapore.
 These are usually for the extremely serious clients, who are not only looking to date, but also to marry.

 Since I am not that serious about settling down yet, this is not an opti0n for me.